l6chen/ECE285-VQA/SAN-LSTM/README.md

 This is a Tensorflow implementation of the LSTM + CNN + SANs model from the paper [Stacked Attention Networks for Image Question Answering][1]
 .
-This VIS+LSTM model is based on the github [Torch implementation of neural-VQA with Lua][2].
+This LSTM + CNN + SANs model is based on the github [Torch implementation of neural-VQA with Lua][2].

 ## Requirements